+The technical name of the procedure is a Mastopexy.
 While women with larger chests are increasingly more prone to sagging breast tissue, various women of different ages, different chest sizes, with or without implants, can experience this problem.

-Other factors that can play a role in migrating and deflated breasts include a dramatic weight loss, illness, pregnancy, or breast-feeding, just to name a few.
+Other factors that can play a role in migrating and deflated breasts include a dramatic weight loss, illness, pregnancy, or breastfeeding, just to name a few.
 Once these changes appear in the breasts, there is no resolution without surgical intervention.

-Top Reasons for Breast Lift
+Top Reasons for Breast Lift Surgery